sdemyanov/tensorflow-worklab/README.md

 # tensorflow-worklab
 Copyright (C) 2016 Sergey Demyanov

-Email: my_name [at] my_sirname.net
+Email: my_name@my_sirname.net

 This set of files is an example of how to use Tensorflow for importing and retraining an existing model, such as ResNet.
 The goal of this example is to separate all functionality on several classes to make it easy to modify the parameters and run the models, while still having all code not too deep inside.

 CLASSES

-- **Reader** - specifies the input, performs data augmentation and outputs training and testing batches. *Input is specified as a list of image filenames and their lables.*
+- **Reader** - specifies the input, performs data augmentation and outputs training and testing batches. *Input is specified as a json file with image file paths and their lables.*

 - **Network** - specifies the new model for training, name mapping to the pretrained model, loss function, learning rate coefficients.